Meta-Monomorphizing Specializations: Ecosystem-wide Analysis

 \sbox{\centerimgbox}{ } \textbf{Discussion.}\quad While the data suggests significant benefits, several factors merit consideration.
 Specialization is not a universal solution; the trade-off between performance gains and binary size or compile-time complexity must be evaluated on a case-by-case basis.
 Our tree-based similarity metric relies on naming and structure.
 Although effective, it may yield false positives in cases of coincidental structural similarity or false negatives where the logic is semantically identical but structurally divergent.
 The prevalence of these patterns does not necessarily indicate ``poor code'' but rather reflects the lack of expressive power in the current trait system when dealing with overlapping implementations.

-Crucially, our meta-monomorphization approach constitutes a practical solution that is immediately available, in contrast to Rust’s native specialization, which has remained unstable on the nightly channel for years due to unresolved soundness concerns~\cite{Turon17}.
-Our data reveals that 67\% of specialization candidates require full overlapping support, a capability absent from Rust’s current non-overlapping specialization subset.
+Crucially, our meta-monomorphization approach --- although with the limitations articulated in \S\ref{sect:intro} paragraph \textit{Non-goals} --- constitutes a practical solution that is immediately available, in contrast to Rust's native specialization, which has remained unstable on the nightly channel for years due to unresolved soundness concerns~\cite{Turon17}.
+Our data reveals that 67\% of specialization candidates require full overlapping support, a capability absent from Rust's current non-overlapping specialization subset.
 Meta-monomorphization fills this gap without compiler changes, eliminating reliance on \inlinerust{unsafe} operations such as \inlinerust{transmute_copy}, enabling predicate polymorphism over trait bounds beyond \inlinerust{TypeId}-based dispatch, and supporting non-\inlinerust{'static} lifetimes while remaining fully compatible with standard compiler optimizations.
 By shifting specialization to the metaprogramming layer, developers gain immediate access to expressive specialization patterns that would otherwise remain indefinitely blocked.

 In conclusion, the data demonstrates that specialization would significantly reduce boilerplate and formalize common architectural workarounds, thereby enhancing the overall robustness of the Rust ecosystem.